Patrick's Day BBQ Contest

 Rules and Regulations & Judging

-contest is for the Backyard Cooks and is considered an amateur event.
+contest is for Backyard Cooks and is considered an amateur event.
 An amateur

 who dabbles in a field out of casual interest rather than as a profession or

-serious interest, or who possesses a general but superficial interest in art of
+serious interest, or anyone who possesses a general but superficial interest in

 1) The decision and